 Graduate Program Applications

 The Department accepts and evaluates applications for graduate work based upon GPA, GRE, cover letter and letters of recommendation.
-The information below provides a summary of the specific information for your application.
+ALL application materials must be sent directly to the Graduate School.
+Your application is not considered complete until the Graduate School has received ALL materials.

 Department-specific application information

 The Department of Chemistry and Biochemistry requires materials in addition to those required by the Graduate School.
-Decisions on the acceptance of a student into any of the graduate programs in Chemistry or Chemical Education are not made until all of the materials required by BOTH the Department and the Graduate School have been received.
+Decisions on the acceptance of a student into any of the graduate programs in Chemistry or Chemical Education are not made until all of the materials have been received.

 The following materials are REQUIRED by all applicants.
 This information is also found by selecting the specific program at the Graduate School website.
 Information about how to submit information to the Graduate School can be found HERE.